 3 Calculation of Cancellation Charge

-3.1 The Cancellation Charge is the charge due to The Company by a User on termination of a Construction Agreement, Disconnection or a reduction in Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity prior to the Charging Date and Disconnection or a reduction in Transmission Entry Capacity or Interconnector User Commitment Capacity on or after the Charging Date.
+3.1 The Cancellation Charge is the charge due to The Company by a User on termination of a Construction Agreement, Disconnection or a reduction in Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity or Demand Capacity prior to the Charging Date and Disconnection or a reduction in Transmission Entry Capacity or Interconnector User Commitment Capacity or Demand Capacity on or after the Charging Date.

 3.2 This calculation of the Cancellation Charge is different:

-where the Construction Agreement is terminated or Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity is reduced before the Trigger Date (the “Pre Trigger Amount” or “Actual Attributable Works Cancellation Charge”) (Paragraphs 3.6.1 and 3.7);
+where the Construction Agreement is terminated or Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity or Demand Capacity is reduced before the Trigger Date (the “Pre Trigger Amount” or “Actual Attributable Works Cancellation Charge”) (Paragraphs 3.6.1 and 3.7);

-where the Construction Agreement is terminated or Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity is reduced on or after the Trigger Date but prior to the Charging Date (the “Fixed Attributable Works Cancellation Charge” or “Actual Attributable Works Cancellation Charge” and the “Wider Cancellation Charge”) (Paragraphs 3.5 to 3.8);
+where the Construction Agreement is terminated or Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity or Demand Capacity is reduced on or after the Trigger Date but prior to the Charging Date (the “Fixed Attributable Works Cancellation Charge” or “Actual Attributable Works Cancellation Charge” and the “Wider Cancellation Charge”) (Paragraphs 3.5 to 3.8);

 depending whether the Attributable Works Cancellation Charge is a Fixed Cancellation Charge or Actual Attributable Works Cancellation Charge (Paragraphs 3.5 to 3.7);

-where the Transmission Entry Capacity or Interconnector User Commitment Capacity is reduced or Disconnection occurs on or after the Charging Date (the “Wider Cancellation Charge”) (Paragraph 3.8).
+where the Transmission Entry Capacity orInterconnector User Commitment Capacity or Demand Capacity is reduced or Disconnection occurs on or after the Charging Date (the “Wider Cancellation Charge”) (Paragraph 3.8).

-3.3 Where the Construction Agreement is terminated or Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity is reduced before the Trigger Date
+3.3 Where the Construction Agreement is terminated or Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity or Demand Capacity is reduced before the Trigger Date

-Where a Construction Agreement is terminated or Transmission Entry Capacity is reduced or Developer Capacity is reduced or Interconnector User Commitment Capacity is reduced before the Trigger Date the Cancellation Charge shall be calculated as follows:
+Where a Construction Agreement is terminated or Transmission Entry Capacity is reduced or Developer Capacity or Demand Capacity is reduced or Interconnector User Commitment Capacity is reduced before the Trigger Date the Cancellation Charge shall be calculated as follows:

 Cancellation Charge = Attributable Works Cancellation Charge

-3.4 Where the Construction Agreement is terminated or Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity is reduced on or after the Trigger date but prior to the Charging Date
+3.4 Where the Construction Agreement is terminated or Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity or Demand Capacity is reduced on or after the Trigger date but prior to the Charging Date

-Where a Construction Agreement is terminated or Transmission Entry Capacity is reduced or Developer Capacity is reduced or Interconnector User Commitment Capacity is reduced on or after the Trigger date but prior to the Charging Date the Cancellation Charge shall be calculated as follows:
+Where a Construction Agreement is terminated or Transmission Entry Capacity is reduced or Developer Capacity is reduced or Interconnector User Commitment Capacity or Demand Capacity is reduced on or after the Trigger date but prior to the Charging Date the Cancellation Charge shall be calculated as follows:

 Cancellation Charge = Attributable Works Cancellation Charge plus Wider Cancellation Charge